bagaturchess/ChessBoardScanner/README.md

 The project structure is an eclipse based project, which can be directly imported into the Eclipse IDE.
 All necessary libraries for Deep Netts and Deeplearning4j are included into the libs folder, but you need to add the OpenCV library version 4.5.1 (java and native parts) and refer them from the project as described here: https://opencv-java-tutorials.readthedocs.io/en/latest/01-installing-opencv-for-java.html

-The basic main classes are in bagaturchess.scanner root package:
+The basic main classes are in bagaturchess.scanner root package.
- - RecognitionMain_DeepLearning4J, runs chess position recognition for specified image using DeepLearning4J framework.
- - RecognitionMain_DeepNetts_ChessPiecesProviderClassifier, runs chess position recognition for specified image using Deep Netts framework.

 # How to create a Dataset for the CNN training
  - Obtain an image of the initial board, which contains all chess pieces for both sides/colors.